JeevesGB/pPainter/README.md

 # pPainter

-pPainter is a lightweight painting/drawing application built with Python and PyQt6.
+pPainter is a lightweight .TIM pallette editing application built with Python and PyQt6.
-It allows users to create and edit images with a simple and intuitive interface supporting basic brush tools, layers, color selection, and file export.

 ---